shobhitkumar0/Chatty/README.md

 4. Start chatting with other users in real-time!

 ## Contributing
-Contributions to SNAPPY are always welcome.
+Contributions to Chatty are always welcome.
 Whether it's bug fixes, feature additions, or improvements to the code, feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgments
-- Socket.io for enabling real-time bidirectional event-based communication.
-- The React community for their continuous support and contributions.